TheoStou/Twitter-Sentiment-Analysis/README.md

 ## 5. Evaluate the results.
 Data visualization is a substantial part of any analysis.
-Therefore a representation of data will help us understand any possible relationship between the variables.
+Therefore a representation of data will help us understand any possible relationship between the different variables.